MuhammadSawalhy/rakam/docs/engine/math2js.md

 Type: `string | mathParser.Node`.

-A math expression to be parsed with math-parser.
+A maths expression to be parsed with math-parser.

 ## options